thyarles/knsk/README.md

 # knsk - Kubernetes namespace killer

-This tool is aimed to kill namespaces that stuck in Terminating mode after you try to delete it.
-Just calling this script without flags, it shows you the possible problemns that put your namespace in forever terminating mode.
+This tool is aimed to kill namespaces that are stuck in Terminating mode after you try to delete them.
+Just calling this script without flags, it shows you the possible problems that put your namespace in forever terminating mode.

 It automates the tips by https://github.com/alvaroaleman in https://github.com/kubernetes/kubernetes/issues/60807#issuecomment-524772920